Torta della nonna

-Torta della nonna (from Italian: grandmother's cake) is a dessert typical of the region of Tuscany in Italy.
-The cake became a classic, offered in the vast majority of restaurants, especially in the 80s and 90s of the 20th century.
+Torta della nonna (lit. 'grandmother's cake') is a dessert typical of the Tuscany region of Italy.

 Description

-Torta della nonna originated in Arezzo, a commune in Tuscany.
+Torta della nonna originated in the comune (municipality) of Arezzo, in Tuscany.
 It is a sweet pastry cake filled with vanilla-flavored custard and covered with pine nuts and confectioner's sugar.
-The creamy filling is toned with fresh lemon zest.
+The creamy filling is flavored with fresh lemon zest.
 A flat pie pan or a taller springform pan can be used to bake the cake.
-Torta di nonna is available throughout Italy and is very popular in Sardinia.
-The cake is usually served as the last course of the classic Italian Sunday meal.
+Torta della nonna is usually served as the last course of the classic Italian Sunday meal.

 History

-Due to its popularity in restaurants, the origin of this dessert has been debated.
-According to some, the true origin of this dessert can be traced to the Arezzo region, while others point to a more recent Florentine origin.
+The origin of this dessert has been debated.
+According to some, its true origin can be traced to the Arezzo region, while others point to a more recent Florentine origin.
 Some sources say that the cake was born from a bet of Guido Samorini, a Florentine cook and restaurateur.
 According to the most common version, some customers, tired of the few desserts that the restaurant's kitchen offered, asked him for a surprise for the following week.
-Samorini presented them with the Torta de la nonna "that was so pleasing for its taste and novelty".
-A passage from Pellegrino Artusi however, casts doubt on the veracity of the story, and hints that the cake already existed many years earlier; the writers describes the cake saying: "...I found the dessert with pine nuts and custard a pleasant pastry, a mediocre shortbread...".
+Samorini presented them with the torta della nonna "that was so pleasing for its taste and novelty".
+A passage from Pellegrino Artusi, however, casts doubt on the veracity of the story, and hints that the cake already existed in 1891; the writer describes the cake saying: "...I found the dessert with pine nuts and custard a pleasant pie, a poor pastry..."

-One variation of this dessert is torta del nonno, with includes cocoa, and almonds instead of pine nuts.
+One variation of this dessert is torta del nonno, which includes cocoa, and almonds instead of pine nuts.
 Other variations include the addition of cherries inside the custard filling.